-In general, in order to graduate, students have to submit a Bachelor thesis of 12 ECTS credit points, or 10 ECTS credit points, respectively, in online Bachelor programs.
+In order to graduate, students have to submit a Master thesis of 30 ECTS credit points.
 The thesis is written under the guidance of a Constructor University faculty member (thesis supervisor).
-The thesis and the thesis supervisor must be registered at the beginning of the semester at the add/drop deadline.
+Students have to register for the thesis module, the thesis topic, and the thesis supervisor with Registrar Services at the beginning of the semester at the add/drop deadline stated in the Academic Calendar.

-The cover page of the Bachelor thesis needs to show the title, the university's name, the month and year of submission, the name of the student, and the name(s) of the reviewer(s) (thesis supervisor and, if applicable, second reviewer).
+The cover page of the Master thesis needs to show the title, the university's name, the month and year of submission, the name of the student, and the names of the reviewers (thesis supervisor and second reviewer).

 Furthermore, the thesis needs to contain the official Constructor University declaration on authorship signed by the student that the thesis is independent work and has not been handed in elsewhere.

-The electronic version of the Bachelor thesis must be uploaded to a plagiarism check platform defined by the university.
-Any source code or data supplementing a Bachelor thesis must be submitted electronically with the electronic version of the Bachelor thesis.
+The electronic version of the Master thesis must be uploaded to a plagiarism check platform defined by the university.
+Any source code or data supplementing a Master thesis must be submitted electronically with the electronic version of the Master thesis.

-The Bachelor thesis is graded by the thesis supervisor and, if applicable, the second reviewer.
+The Master thesis is graded by the thesis supervisor and the second reviewer.
 As a rule, the second reviewer must be a Constructor University faculty member or an external expert holding a PhD degree in the respective field.